xxyzzzq/quex/trunk/doc/source-old/buffer-access/intro.rst

    required.

 #. *Converterted* filling means that the incoming data is converted, for
-   example from some encoding to a unicode codec, such as ASCII or UCS32.
+   example from some encoding to a unicode encoding, such as ASCII or UCS32.
 When conversion is involved a 'raw buffer' might be necessary to store incoming data before it is converted and stored in the engine's buffer.

 A buffer is an array.
 The raw buffer, in case of converted filling, is always an array of bytes.
 The engine's buffer element type is diverse.
-In case of an engine running on ASCII codec, it may be an array of bytes (e.g. of type ``uint8_t``).
+In case of an engine running on ASCII encoding, it may be an array of bytes (e.g. of type ``uint8_t``).
 In case of UTF16, the engine's array may be an array of 2-byte chunks (e.g. of type ``uint16_t``).
 On very small, or very optimized systems the memory placement may be an issue and whether dynamic allocation is allowed